-The Oregon Department of Transportation's Geometronics Unit is operating and expanding the Oregon Real-time GNSS Network, a network of permanently installed, continuously operating GNSS reference stations.
+The Oregon Department of Transportation's Geometronics Unit develops and operates the Oregon Real-time GNSS Network - a network of continuously operating GNSS reference stations.

-ODOT Geometronics has partnered with other state and local government agencies, as well as educational institutions and private industry, to develop the ORGN.
-Our partners have contributed some of the facilities and GNSS equipment for the ORGN.
-In turn, Geometronics has purchased and is operating the GNSS network software that controls the network of CORS stations from central computers.
-The Geometronics Unit and ODOT regions have also provided many station sites and installed many GNSS sensors for the ORGN.
+The ORGN was developed in partnership with other state and local agencies, educational institutions and private industry.
+ORGN partners have contributed some facilities and GNSS equipment.
+In turn, ODOT purchased and operates the GNSS network software that controls the network of continuously operating reference stations.
+Central and regional ODOT offices have provided many station sites and GNSS sensors for the system.

 Scope of Network

 Currently GNSS corrector coverage by the ORGN consists of several sub-networks, or clusters of stations in Oregon.
-Each sub-network consists of GNSS stations spaced at 70 km, more or less.
+Each sub-network consists of GNSS stations spaced roughly 70 km apart.

-The Oregon Real-time GNSS Network is operated and controlled by ODOT using specialized GNSS network software (Leica GNSS Spider) running on servers at the Oregon Department of Transportation in Salem.
-The GNSS network software is used to configure and monitor the quality of data from the reference stations, compute GNSS correctors, and then provide GNSS correctors to field GNSS users.
-Correctors will be provided in real-time via the internet.
-GNSS data from reference stations will also be archived and available online in RINEX file format for users that need to post-process their field GNSS data.
+The ORGN uses specialized software, Leica GNSS Spider, to configure and monitor the quality of data from the reference stations, and compute and provide correctors to field GNSS users.
+Correctors are provided in real-time, via the internet.
+Station data is archived and available online in RINEX file format for users that need to post-process their field GNSS data.